Is It Just Me, Or Are The Kardashians Really Quiet Right Now?

 The family has a history of saving their biggest reveals for the mid-season premieres.
 It makes sense why: the bigger the news, the larger the viewership, the higher the ratings.
 But the mystery here is what is there left to reveal?
 After Kris was able to twist the rules of fate and have three of her daughters expecting children at the same time, what more could she do to shock and intrigue America?

-Maybe, and I say this at the level of a mouse-whisper, they've realized they've reached peak prosperity.
+Maybe, and I say this at the level of a mouse-whisper, they've realised they've reached peak prosperity.

 Hahaha — I kid!
 The powerhouse family is far from done dominating pop culture, and fashion, and beauty, and political news cycle.
 They're just going to have to get creative.
 And if my timeline estimate is correct, we'll start seeing inklings of the Big News of the Season soon to get us ready for the show's return.